About 1 in 7 people in Scotland can’t get online. This is about 800,000 people (more data at the end).

 Access the tool

-See the code
+See the code and the website

 I added some explanations about how I’ve used the ‘Step by step’ which is not yet a pattern you can get the code for in the GOV.UK Design system.